City Council STR Ordinance

 In August 2024, Gloucester’s City Council passed a sweeping short-term rental ordinance.
 Despite questions raised by industry experts and residents, the Council moved forward with amendments that may not have been fully evaluated for their long-term impact on Gloucester’s economy.

 In moving quickly with this decision, the Council may have overlooked the complexities of the issue and the potential benefits a strong short-term rental industry brings to local businesses.
-As a result, both residents and hosts will face the effects once the ordinance takes effect on January 1, 2025.
+As a result, both residents and hosts will face the effects once the ordinance takes effect on April 1, 2025.

 Learn about key components of the ordinance below.